-The ACT Plus Writing or the SAT with Essay is required.
+The ACT with Writing or the SAT with Essay is required.
 Official scores from all test dates must be sent to Stanford directly from the ACT or the College Board (the reporting agency for the SAT) or both if the applicant has taken the ACT and the SAT.
+Applicants may not use the College Board's Score Choice feature or "hide" any scores with either testing agency.

 Score reports must arrive by the appropriate application deadline.

-Applications without official scores from either the SAT or the ACT Plus Writing will not be considered.
+Refer to the application deadlines for the last acceptable SAT with Essay and ACT with Writing exam dates.
 We do not accept test substitutions.
 International students who are unable to take either test should review our guidelines for testing exemptions.

-- Applicants must self-report and submit all SAT scores and all ACT scores.
-Applicants may not use the College Board's Score Choice feature or "hide" any scores with either testing agency.
+- Applicants must submit all SAT scores and all ACT scores directly from the testing agencies.
 The only exceptions are tests taken for the purpose of talent programs in middle or junior high school (for example, Johns Hopkins Center for Talented Youth and Duke University's Talent Identification Program).
 These test scores do not have to be sent to Stanford.

 Superscoring Test Results

-- For the SAT, we will focus on the highest individual Critical Reading, Math and Writing scores from all test sittings.
+- For the SAT, we will focus on the highest individual Evidence-Based Reading and Writing, Math, and Essay scores from all test sittings.
 For SAT exams taken prior to March 2016, we will focus on the highest Critical Reading, Math and Writing scores.

 Late Test Scores